How a Business is Divided in a Divorce in Arizona

 The “going concern premise” assumes the business will continue operating.

-The appraiser will not only value the physical and intellectual property assets will be valued, as well as the profits of the company, in determining the value of the business.
+The appraiser will value the physical and intellectual property, as well as the profits of the company, in determining the value of the business.

 The “going concern” approach typically results in the highest value for a business in an Arizona divorce.